japaneseTemmie/discord-updater/README.md

 Discord auto-updater program for APT-based Linux distros.

 # Features
-- Automatically fetch and install a new package if needed.
+- Automatically fetch and install a new `discord` package if needed.
 - Optionally, install [Vencord](https://vencord.dev).

 # Requirements